iti-ict/wakamiti/wakamiti-doc/docs/introduction/getting-started.en.md

 [See more](https://cucumber.io/docs/gherkin/) in detail the `gherkin` syntax.

 ### 3. Run Wakamiti
-The tests are run from the directory containing the Wakamiti features with the following command:
+The tests are executed with the terminal, from the working directory (the one containing the Wakamiti features and the `.feature` file we have created), with the following command:

 * Windows:
 ```Shell